UMass Amherst M.S. ECE Live FAQ

 - A: The M.S. in Electrical & Computer Engineering degree program gives students the tools they need to create new technologies and solve new computer engineering problems in important fields such as embedded systems, information security, cloud computing, and the Internet of Things (IoT).
-Through the Field Degree program, students have unique and exclusive opportunities to intern for leading technology companies and graduate with the necessary skills and technical knowledge needed to thrive in their careers.
+Through the M.S.
+ECE Live program, students have unique and exclusive opportunities to intern for leading technology companies and graduate with the necessary skills and technical knowledge needed to thrive in their careers.

 Q: Does the M.S.
-ECE Field Degree program offer internship or job opportunities for students?
+ECE Live program offer internship or job opportunities for students?